Open Now

 Cooking Oil

 Fats and oils work with heat.
-When these cooking oils cool down, they will solidify.
+When these cooking oils cool, they solidify.
 Once the hot oil touches the cool pipes, it will harden, cause a barrier, and eventually clog the sink.
 Think about this the next time you want to pour your leftover vegetable oil.

 Soap